42BV/restzilla/README.md

 }
 ```

 Requests will now be unmarshalled to their custom type.
-Then custom types are mapped back on our entity and we perform the logic.
+The custom types are then mapped back on our entity as we perform our logic.

-When using custom types, you will need the [Beanmapper](https://github.com/42BV/beanmapper) dependency:
+When using custom types, you will need the [Bean mapper](https://github.com/42BV/beanmapper) dependency:

 ```xml
 <dependency>